-The Multi-function Oven
+Operating the Left-hand Multi-function Oven

-The multi-function oven has two controls: a function selector and a temperature setting knob (Fig.2-18).
+The multi-function oven has two controls: a function selector and a temperature setting knob (Fig.2-24).

 Turn the function selector control to a cooking function.
+Fig.2-25 shows the control set for conventional oven cooking.

-Turn the oven temperature knob to the temperature required (Fig.2-19).
+Turn the oven temperature knob to the temperature required (Fig.2-26).

-The oven heating light will glow until the oven has reached the temperature you selected.
-It will then cycle on and off during cooking.
+The oven heating light will glow until the oven has reached the temperature you selected (Fig.2-27).
+It will then cycle on and off during cooking as the oven maintains the selected temperature.